w3f/polkadot-wiki/docs/learn-accounts.md

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](learn-ledger).

+## Balance Types

+On Polkadot there are four different balance types that indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and not used due to an on-chain requirement.

+The balance types are defined by the `AccountData` struct in Substrate.
+The four types of balances include `free`, `reserved`, `misc_frozen` (`miscFrozen` in camel-case), and `fee_frozen` (`feeFrozen` in camel-case).

+In general, the **usable** balance of the account is the amount that is `free` minus any funds that are considered frozen (either `misc_frozen` or `free_frozen`) and depends on the reason for which the funds are to be used.
+If the funds are to be used for transfers then the usable amount is the "free" amount minus any `misc_frozen` funds.
+However, if the funds are to be used to pay transaction fees than the usable amount would be the "free" funds minus any funds that are `fee_frozen`.

+The "total" balance of the account is considered the amount of "free" funds in the account subtracted by any funds that are "reserved."
+Reserved funds are held due to on-chain requirements and can usually be freed by making some on-chain action.
+For example, the "Identity" pallet reserves funds while an on-chain identity is registered, but by clearing the identity you can unreserve the funds and make them free again.

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ that lets you access it.
 The